pitulinekprogramista/Portfolio/content/pages/index.md

     title: >-
       I’m a sailor, "Programer", "drone pilot" and a bunch of other impressive titles and buzz words.
+    subtitle: >-
-    subtitle: This is my space—I'm sharing it with ya'll to my passion for tech
+      This is my space and I'm sharing it with ya'll to show my passion for tech, drones, 3d printing, sailing and lots of electronical stuff.
+Enjoy.
     styles:
       self:
         height: auto